Skip to content

 Planning Your Trip to the Beppu Hells

 The Beppu Hells are divided into two main geographic districts.
 Five of the hells are located in the Kannawa area.
 The remaining two sites are situated in the Shibaseki district.
-Planning your Beppu adventures requires understanding these locations.
+Planning your Beppu Adventures requires understanding these locations.

 You can purchase a combination ticket that covers all seven sites.
 This pass is much cheaper than buying individual entry tickets.
 Most travelers find the bus system to be the most convenient option.
 Buses run frequently from the west exit of Beppu Station.